SamuelVeverka/Visualizing-Wisconsin-ACT-Scores-with-a-Map-in-R/map_tutorial.md

 district_map$AVERAGE_SCORE
 ```

 The data appears to have merged correctly.
 However, there are missing ACT scores, which are marked with asterisks.
-We will have to impute values, or in this case, NA values.
-NA values are preferred to imputed values, as the plot is purely descriptive.
+We will have to impute values.
+In this case, I will impute NA values.
+NA values are preferred to imputed numerical values as the plot is purely descriptive.
+Imputed numerical values may have be needed if I was predicting a variable, but would just give an inaccurate plot in this case.

 ```r